 No. If selected, you will be contacted for eligibility screening once your name gets to the top of the list.
 This screening process will determine if you meet the basic eligibility requirements of the program.

 If selected for a waiting list, how do I check my application status?

-Applicants who have been selected for a waiting list can check their status by calling our automated Wait List Line at 404-378-0842.
+Applicants who have been selected for a waiting list can check their status by calling the HCV Call Center at 404-270-2500.
 Applicants will be required to reference the applicant identification number provided in the email notification informing you that you were selected for a waiting list.